 Texas Tech University is committed to furthering opportunities for small and small-disadvantaged businesses to compete for the university's purchases and contracts.
 To this end, our policy is to create an environment that will enhance participation from these vendors in all areas of the University.

 The University will strive to expand the quantity and significance of awards of goods, services and construction contracts to vendors in accordance with the goals and objectives of the University and the State of Texas and Federal guidelines.

-Beware of Fradulent Emails Requesting Quotes or Submission of Fradulent Purchase Orders!
+Beware of Fraudulent Emails Requesting Quotes or Submission of Fraudulent Purchase Orders!

 Texas Tech University (TTU) Procurement Services Department wishes to alert suppliers/contractors of recent activity involving scams that appear to be asking for price quotes or submission of fraudulent purchase orders on behalf of TTU.
 We regret we are not able to prevent this illegal activity but will remain diligent in our efforts to report these scams to law enforcement to actively investigate this internet crime.
 Suppliers/contractors may also want to report this to your local law enforcement department.

 Please be aware of a few of the common signs of these fraudulent emails and be very suspicious of emails that include the following: